 On February 10, 2023, the Company closed on two purchase agreements to acquire a total of 17 mineral concessions in the State of Bahia, Brazil totaling approximately 37,300 acres or 58.3 square miles (the "Bahia Project").
-Under the terms of the purchase agreements, the Company entered into mineral rights transfer agreements with the sellers to acquire the 17 mineral sand concessions.
+Under the terms of the purchase agreements, the Company entered into mineral rights transfer agreements with the sellers to acquire the 17 heavy mineral sands concessions.

 The total purchase price under the purchase agreements was \$27.50 million, which consisted of deposit payments of \$5.90 million due upon reaching certain stipulated milestones and the remaining \$21.60 million due at closing.
 Upon final payment on February 10, 2023, the transfer and assignment of the mineral rights was completed (the "Bahia Closing").
 Additionally, the Company incurred direct deal costs related to such asset acquisition of \$1.63 million.
-The purchase deposit payments and direct transaction costs were capitalized as Prepaid expenses and other current assets in the Consolidated Balance Sheets as of December 31, 2022 and reclassified to Mineral properties upon closing within the Condensed Consolidated Balance Sheets.
+The purchase deposit payments and direct transaction costs were capitalized as Prepaid expenses and other current assets in the Consolidated Balance Sheets.
 The Bahia Closing followed the Brazilian Government's approval of the transfers to Energy Fuels' wholly owned Brazilian subsidiary Energy Fuels Brazil Ltda.